learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 The
 the

-# -c only gives count of matching lines
+# -c only gives the count of matching lines
 $ grep -c 'an' ip.txt
 4
 # use -o to get each match on a separate line